Handling TDS

 - Missing PAN.
 The supplier's PAN must be on the

 Supplierrecord before the deduction is posted.
 Without PAN, the return will fail at RPU validation and you'll scramble to collect PANs mid-filing. - Deducting TDS on GST.
 TDS is on the taxable value, not on the taxable + GST.
 A ₹1,00,000 invoice with 18% GST = ₹1,18,000 gross.
 TDS is on ₹1,00,000 not ₹1,18,000.
+The voucher form takes whichever number you enter as the gross — enter the pre-GST taxable amount when TDS applies.

 - Section confusion.
 Travel DMCs → 194C (works contract).
 Consultants and lawyers → 194J.
 Procurement of goods → 194Q.
 If in doubt, check the supplier's SAC/HSN code against the section.